ragibalasad/gocloudy/README.md

 ```
 ./gocloudy Dinajpur # default is Rangpur
 ```
-To make the gocloudy available globally on your system, move the executable to your system's PATH by running:
+To make the `gocloudy` command available globally on your system, move the executable to your system's PATH by running:
 ```
 sudo mv gocloudy /usr/local/bin
 ```